chad83/retro/README.md

 ## Requirements

 This project uses Laravel 9 and needs all of its requirements.
+[Larave Requirements](https://laravel.com/docs/9.x/deployment#server-requirements).

 ## Running on Windows